Could it be that we actually saw the Travers winner, or at least a major threat in the Midsummer Derby, compete on Saturday?

 The truth is, Good Samaritan is bred more for the dirt than the turf, he certainly has no problem staying a mile and a quarter, he has a consistently powerful closing kick that could be more conducive to dirt, and he had absolutely no shot to win the Belmont Derby after an opening half in :49 2/5 and a final half in a blistering :45 4/5.
 Good Samaritan had to rally from last at the half-mile pole in the 11-horse field and flew home his final quarter in under :22 flat, just missing by a neck of catching the European invader Homesman for third, while finishing a length behind another European, Called to Bar, for second.
 In all, he was beaten only three lengths by the brilliant Oscar Performance, who pretty much stole the race by getting away with such soft fractions, especially his three-quarters in a sluggish 1:14 1/5.
 By comparison, they went the opening three-quarters in the Belmont Oaks in 1:11 1/5.
 Despite the Derby's first three-quarters being run three full seconds slower than the Oaks, the final time was only two-fifths of a second slower; that's how fast they closed.

 And in a minor point, Good Samaritan actually broke on top from the inside post in the Belmont Derby, so he is quick out of the gate, which is an excellent quality to have on the dirt and would help him get a decent position in a race like the Travers, depending on what the rider decides to do and where to place him.
+Watching the Breeders' Cup works last year, he was a standout, as was his overall physical appearance.
+Although his works were on the grass, he looked more like a dirt horse the way he moved.
+I feel he has a turn of foot that can best be utilized on the dirt rather than plod home late off crawling fractions on grass to pick up a piece of it.
+There is an explosion there just waitng to be detonated and the dirt could very well set it off.

 Now, let’s turn to Good Samaritan’s pedigree.
 He is by a predominantly dirt sire in Harlan’s Holiday, a son of the top dirt sprinter Harlan, out of a mare by Pulpit, also predominantly a dirt sire.
 His dam, Pull Dancer, was mostly a grass filly, but did break her maiden on dirt at Keeneland and finished fourth in the grade 3 Tempted Stakes on dirt at Aqueduct.
 His fifth dam, La Mesa, is out of a half-sister to the great Buckpasser, and this family traces to the legendary La Troienne.